perwin/pyimfit/docs/overview.rst

 Once you have a ModelDescription object describing the model, you can create an instance of the ``Imfit`` class based on the model;
-optionally, if you want the model to be convolved with a PSF, you can also supply the PSF image (in the form of a 2D numpy array):
+optionally, if you want the model to be convolved with a PSF, you can also supply the PSF image (in the form of a 2D NumPy array):

 ::